acse-ota19/acse-9-independent-research-project-LCS18/README.md

 (A slightly modified version is now available to perform parallelisation on the Dataiku Data Platform.)
 * yt-loading-and-predicting.ipynb: Gets the results of prediction for public data downloaded from Youtube.
 Can plot the corresponding frame and its predicted boxes (detected people).

+Note: Since August 2019, more .py code were produced on Dataiku in order to perform analysis on the results, by smoothing those and applying thresholds for example.
+Can be given on request.

 #### For data preparation
 Videos_to_images.ipynb: Extract frames from videos every per_frame frames and saves them as .jpg images.